amine-louni/amine-louni/README.md

 # Hello, folks!  🤝
-My name is Amin and I'm a fullstack developer.
-I'm from Algeria, currently working at Goldencorp building mobile & web apps
+My name is Amin and I'm a web|mobile developer from Algeria, currently working at Goldencorp building mobile & web apps